civican/legisinfo/42-1/bills/C-78/bill_text.md

 In addition to any method of responding to a garnishee summons permitted by provincial garnishment law, the Minister may respond to a garnishee summons by any method prescribed by the regulations.

-> **Explanatory Note**:
-> Existing text of section 42:
-> *Existing Text*:
-> > In addition to any method of responding to a garnishee summons permitted by provincial garnishment law, the Minister may respond to a garnishee summons by registered mail or by any other method prescribed by the regulations.

 ### Section 61

 Section 43 of the French version of the Act is replaced by the following:

 ### Section 43

-**Si** le ministre **donne suite à un bref de saisie-arrêt par courrier recommandé**, le récépissé conforme aux règlements pris, en matière de courrier recommandé, en vertu de la `Loi sur la Société canadienne des postes` est admissible en preuve et établit, sauf preuve contraire, que **le ministre y a donné suite**.
+Si le ministre donne suite à un bref de saisie-arrêt par courrier recommandé, le récépissé conforme aux règlements pris, en matière de courrier recommandé, en vertu de la `Loi sur la Société canadienne des postes` est admissible en preuve et établit, sauf preuve contraire, que le ministre y a donné suite.

-> **Explanatory Note**:
-> Existing text of section 43:
-> *Existing Text*:
-> > Where the Minister responds to a garnishee summons by registered mail, the receipt issued in accordance with regulations relating to registered mail made under the `Canada Post Corporation Act` shall be received in evidence and is, unless the contrary is shown, proof that the Minister has responded to the garnishee summons.

 ### Section 62

 Subsection 44(2) of the Act is replaced by the following:

-**(2)** If provincial garnishment law **permits** a payment to **a** provincial enforcement service of the province, a payment to the provincial enforcement service by the Minister is, to the extent of the payment, a good and sufficient discharge of Her Majesty's liability under this Part and under the legislation governing the garnishable moneys.
+**(2)** If provincial garnishment law permits a payment to a provincial enforcement service of the province, a payment to the provincial enforcement service by the Minister is, to the extent of the payment, a good and sufficient discharge of Her Majesty's liability under this Part and under the legislation governing the garnishable moneys.

-> **Explanatory Note**:
-> Existing text of subsection 44(2):
-> *Existing Text*:
-> > Where a payment to a provincial enforcement service as defined in section 2 is permitted under the provincial garnishment law of the province of a provincial enforcement service, a payment to the provincial enforcement service by the Minister is, to the extent of the payment, a good and sufficient discharge of Her Majesty's liability under this Part and under the legislation governing the garnishable moneys.

 ### Section 63